Inside and Outside the Classroom

 - Promotes citizenship, reflective learning, self-management and confidence

-It promotes the four-pronged agenda of the Scottish Curriculum for Excellence:
+It also promotes the four-pronged agenda of the Scottish Curriculum for Excellence:

-- Successful Learners: the project provides an opportunity for non-traditional learning and the development of new practical skills such as transcription and ICT
+- Successful Learners: the project provides an opportunity for non-traditional learning and the development of new practical skills such as transcription and computer know-how

 - Confident Individuals: this project will give learners an opportunity to work independently with archives to explore history.
 By emphasising the importance of their contribution to the initiative, learners will gain a sense of achievement